Skip to Content

 • Specialized SaaS tools

-• Industry-specific platforms
+• Industry platforms

 • Proprietary systems

-Enhanced capabilities
+Custom capabilities

-Add specialized capabilities:
+Add specialized functionality:

 • Custom data processing

-• Specialized search
+• Specialized search across your data

 • Domain-specific analysis

-• Server name
+• Server name — Which server is connected

 Best practices